MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! tip OnPlayerEnterWorld and OnPlayerExitWorld are sent to only server-owned entities.

 !!! warning In build mode, OnPlayerEnterWorld can occur twice in succession for one player id.
     In published mode, OnPlayerEnterWorld occurs only once per player id.
-In build mode, a player on the desktop editor triggers OnPlayerEnterWorld twice when they enter Preview from a stopped instance.
+However in build mode, a player on the desktop editor triggers OnPlayerEnterWorld twice when they enter Preview from a stopped instance.
 This means that if you're tracking a list of all players using OnPlayerEnterWorld, add the new player to a set or dictionary instead of an array.

 ### Player Enter and Exit AFK